 The MSDU Buffer Size field indicates the number of buffers available for this particular TID.
 Each buffer

 is capable of holding the number of octets equal to the maximum supported MSDU size as indicated in the

-Segmentation and Reassembly Capability field o the STA’s EDMG Capabilities element.
+Segmentation and Reassembly Capability field of the STA’s EDMG Capabilities element.